kmontgomery0/huxd-multiagent-interaction/README.md

 - "Tell me about the community initiative that launched today"
 - "What should I know about today's news?"

-Expected: Short, cozy tweet-like messages (2-3 sentences) that blend factual info with uplifting or reflective context.
+Expected: Short, tweet-like messages (2-3 sentences) with a **pie chart circle** showing which birds contributed (divided into colored segments).

 ---

 ## 📱 Example Outputs

+**Initial Greeting (appears only on page load):**
+> "good morning! 🌅 what would you like to explore today?"
+>
+> *(Center-aligned, italic, subtle amber border — disappears after first query)*

-**Single Voice - Dove (Morning):**
+**Single Voice - Dove (amber circle):**
-> "Amidst tensions, communities are coming together to rebuild — a small sign of resilience. 🌱"
+> "Communities are coming together to rebuild — small signs of resilience emerging. 🌱"

-**Single Voice - Owl (Evening):**
+**Single Voice - Owl (purple circle):**
-> "Tonight's policy shift echoes earlier debates about privacy — a reminder that tech and trust evolve together. 🌙"
+> "This policy shift echoes earlier privacy debates — tech and trust evolve together. 🌙"

-**Single Voice - Wren:**
+**Single Voice - Wren (blue circle):**
-> "Here's what's confirmed so far: new regulations will begin in 2026, pending Senate review."
+> "Confirmed: new regulations begin in 2026, pending Senate review."

-**Blended Tweet - Synthesizer:**
+**Blended Tweet - Synthesizer (pie chart of bird colors):**
-> "Good evening. 🌙 New climate commitments announced today, with over 40 nations joining.
-Small steps forward — a reminder that collective action still happens, one agreement at a time."
+> "New climate commitments announced today, with over 40 nations joining.
+Small steps forward — collective action still happens, one agreement at a time. 🌱"

+**Visual Indicators:**
+- Single voice responses show a colored circle (36px) with the bird emoji on the left
+- Blended responses show a pie chart divided into segments by participating bird colors
+- Hover over bird circles in the toolbar to see descriptions

 ---